Today, many mothers

 service.Check references carefully.
 Be sure the applicant has the qualities

 that are important to you.
-They should be responsible, warm,
+The applicant should be responsible, warm,

 affectionate, compassionate, playful, and nurturing with